-A prior student requesting to be reinstated as an active student, based on whatever reason(s) or circumstances, should do so in writing and is required to complete a Student Change of Status form.
+A prior student requesting to be reinstated as an active student, based on whatever reason(s) or circumstances, should do so in writing.
 Supportive documentation and/or information concerning any mitigating circumstances should be noted in the request.
 The requesting prior student shall be notified of the Reinstatement Review within 5 days following the decision of the Campus Director.